 Brasilia Churrasco Steakhouse 26 E. Walnut St., Downtown, 828-785-1599, www.brasiliasteakhouse.com; Brazilian-style Steakhouse, Expensive

-New in early 2014, this Brazilian-style steakhouse, which has another location in Spartanburg, S.C., follows the model of national chains such as Fogo de Chao.
-For a fixed-price (in this case, $18.95 for lunch, $33.50 for dinner), you get all you care to eat from a 25-item salad bar (which is available separately as well), plus a variety of grilled meat brought to your table by “gauchos.”
+Opened in early 2014, this Brazilian-style steakhouse, which has another location in Spartanburg, S.C., follows the model of national chains such as Fogo de Chao.
+For a fixed-price (in this case, $24 for lunch, $38 for dinner), you get all you care to eat from a 30-item salad bar (which is available separately as well), plus a variety of grilled meat brought to your table by “gauchos.”

-Our dinner was pleasant enough.
 When we arrived on a Friday night at about 7:30, the restaurant was about half full, and never got busier than that by the time we left.
 The renovation of the former Magnolia's bar and restaurant location did away with the outdoor seating, although the windows now are made in the garage-style so they can be opened if the weather is good.
-The bar area has been pretty much left as it was at Magnolia's.
 The noise level, even half-full, is pretty high.

 The salad bar is a little odd, with several items such as beets and hearts of palm straight from cans, but there were many fresh items as well, such as asparagus.
-There was a Caesar's salad, but it had my pet peeve, croutons that come straight out of a bag.
 Since the big thing at this kind of place is the meat, you don't want to overdo the salad bar, so I skipped most of the items including smoked salmon and boiled shrimp.

 BEST BURGERS IN ASHEVILLE